 Friday Fact: Response Connector Do Not Perform A Schema Validation At Runtime: Workaround!

-When you need to perform a schema validation in runtime while using the trigger, When a HTTP request is received, Logic Apps gift us the possibility to perform that validation recurring to a setting existing in said trigger.
+When you need to perform a schema validation at runtime while using the trigger, When a HTTP request is received, Logic Apps gives us the possibility to perform that validation by referring to a setting existing in the Request trigger.

-Note: If you provide a sample of the JSON message, as you see below, the designer will generate the JSON schema for you based on that payload.
+Note: If you provide a sample JSON message, as shown below, the designer will generate the JSON schema for you based on that payload.

 In this example, we want to generate the JSON schema for this message and make the field Location required.
 Next, we access the trigger settings and turn on Schema Validation.